reliablerascal/fl-legislation-etl/README.md

 # Development workplan
 Following are some data pipeline maintenance tasks:
-* Add documentation for all calculated fields in p_* layer
+* Add documentation for all calculated fields in p_* layer (see first and last sections of 03_transform)
-* Continue reconciling recordcounts and account for all disparities between tables
+* Continue reconciling recordcounts and account for all disparities between tables/ calculation data frames
+* Improve data integrity by reviewing/updating data types
-* Continue cleaning up code by removing temp calculation variables and renaming calculation variables for clarity
+* Continue cleaning up code by removing unused temp fields and renaming calculation variables for clarity
 * Automate API requests via Github actions to keep legislative voting data up-to-date
 * Deploy Postgres database to Heroku (for testing), then Azure (for production)